prrvchr/gMailOOo/README.md

 You must get authorization code from Google:

-LibreOffice mailmerge wants to Send email on your behalf for sending email
+LibreOffice - gMailOOo wants to Send email on your behalf for sending email

 copy and paste authorization code to LibreOffice gMailOOo Message Box.